startrekthefleet/grav-theme-programmable-matter/README.md

 ## Setup

-If you want to set Telephasic as the default theme, you can do so by following these steps:
+If you want to set Programmable Matter as the default theme, you can do so by following these steps:

 * Navigate to `/your/site/grav/user/config`.
 * Open the **system.yaml** file.